zssloth/Embedded-Neural-Network/README.md

 ### **Teacher-Student Mechanism (Distilling)**
 - Distilling the Knowledge in a Neural Network.
 (Google Inc)
 - Sequence-Level Knowledge Distillation.
 (Harvard University)
+- Like What You Like: Knowledge Distill via Neuron Selectivity Transfer.
+(TuSimple)

 ### **Fixed-precision training and storage**
 - Binary/Ternary Neural Networks